-Sprite animation can be implemented by strategically controlling the uv values of a SpriteRenderable to display the appropriate sprite element at desired time periods.
+>>HERESprite animation can be implemented by strategically controlling the uv values of a SpriteRenderable to display the appropriate sprite element at desired time periods.
 For this reason, only a single class, SpriteAnimateRenderable, needs to be defined to support sprite animations.